 At one of such funerals recently, I reflected on the pros and cons of our funeral industry and made some observations.
 I realised that the death of a person and, therefore, funerals have far more consequences and implications than meets the eye.

 It also offers an opportunity for domestic tourism and makes it possible for us to see and experience, even though not elaborately, the culture of other people.
 It normally serves as a good break from work routine and sometimes even marriages have been contracted via such events.
 Similarly, business contacts are initiated at funerals.

-Taking cognizance of the above, it is easy to conclude that the funeral industry is a vibrant one which if well harnessed, could add some value to the domestic economy.
+Taking cognisance of the above, it is easy to conclude that the funeral industry is a vibrant one which if well harnessed, could add some value to the domestic economy.
 The downside as indicated earlier is the burden of debt usually left hanging over families long after the funeral is over.

 This is very disturbing considering that some of these resources could have been channelled towards the education of brilliant students within the family or better still provide capital for some family members to grow their businesses.

 Such resources could also go a long way to give some family houses a facelift as some have become death traps.

 In the light of the above, it is about time we all took a second look at how to give our dead relatives a befitting burial without breaking anyone’s back.

 In most communities, some by-laws have been enacted to ensure this but to no avail.
 What I call for is a modest but decent funeral in the spirit of a win-win situation so that the dead will be happy that they have been buried well and the family will not suffer unnecessary wranglings.
 It is only prudent that we cut our coat according to our cloth.